mdsadiqm-ai/BookLendingService/README.md

 4. For book table i am only asking for basic book information like Title & Author but i could have easily capture other important details too like:
    PublicationYear, Edition, Publisher, Language, & PageCount but i decided not to given the scale of this project time to 3 hours :)
 5. I have also added lock on checkout to avoid concurrency exception if more than one person try to checkout at the same time.
-6. I have not implemented any authentication/authorize for these endpoints given the 3 hour timeline.
+6. I have not implemented any authentication/authorization for these endpoints, given the 3 hour timeline.
-7. I could have implemented the link table for checkout history information which could help us in generating reports like how many times a book got checkout this year so we know the popularity of a book, there are so many of those things we could think and implement given 3 hrs i decided not to as a trade off
+7. I could have implemented the link table for checkout history information which could help us in generating reports like how many times a book got checked out this year, so we know the popularity of a book.
+There are so many of those features we could think and implement given 3 hrs window, I decided not to as a trade off

 ## Local run with .NET